znikolovski/wknd-apac/README.md

 # WKND Sites Project

-This is the code companion to a multi-part series on HelpX:
+This is the code companion to a multi-part series on Adobe Docs:

 ### [Getting Started with AEM Sites - WKND Tutorial](https://docs.adobe.com/content/help/en/experience-manager-learn/getting-started-wknd-tutorial-develop/overview.html)